MobiFlight/mobiflight-panels/aircraft/generic/landing-gear-panel/README.md

 # Generic flight simulation panels

 This is a simple landing gear panel that has "Korry" switches and a slot for a gear handle mechanism.
-This is still work in progress, so the mechanism is not released yet, but the panel file is provided as an example and inspiration.
+This is still work in progress, but the panel files are provided as an example and inspiration.

 ## The template for Inkscape
 ![image](https://user-images.githubusercontent.com/2587818/120120482-47e73a00-c1a6-11eb-9412-ce555196d2c0.png)